-A stroke may cause a decrease and/or loss of brain function caused by destruction of brain tissue.
+A Stroke is an injury to the brain that can be life threatening with significant current symptoms or long term consequences.
+It may cause a decrease and/or loss of brain function caused by destruction of Brain Tissue.

 95% of stokes occur in someone who is 45 years of age and older

-Incidence has been expanding and increasing dramatically over the past 3 decades.
+Incidence of strokes have been expanding and increasing dramatically over the past 3 decades.

 - Thrombosis – clotting